On the low Mach number limit for Quantum Navier-Stokes equations: Introduction

-where the unknowns are given by the mass density $\rho$ and the velocity field of the fluid $u$.
-We consider a pressure given by the $\gamma$-law, i.e. $P(\rho)=\frac{1}{\gamma}\rho^{\gamma}$ with $1<\gamma<3$.
-We refer to the coefficients $\nu$ and $\kappa$ as viscosity and capillarity coefficients respectively.
-The energy we consider for system \eqref{eq:QNS} is given by
+the unknowns are given by the mass density $\rho$ and the fluid velocity field $u$.
+We consider a pressure given by the usual $\gamma$-law, i.e. $P(\rho)=\frac{1}{\gamma}\rho^{\gamma}$, with $\gamma>1$, and where $\nu,\kappa>0$ denote the viscosity and capillarity coefficients respectively.
+The energy we consider for this system \eqref{eq:QNS} is given by